EleutherAI/elk/README.md

 Because language models are trained to predict the next token in naturally occurring text, they often reproduce common human errors and misconceptions, even when they "know better" in some sense.
 More worryingly, when models are trained to generate text that's rated highly by humans, they may learn to output false statements that human evaluators can't detect.
 We aim to circumvent this issue by directly [**eliciting latent knowledge**](https://docs.google.com/document/d/1WwsnJQstPq91_Yh-Ch2XRL8H_EpsnjrC1dwZXR37PC8/edit) (ELK) inside the activations of a language model.

-Specifically, we're building on the **Contrast Consistent Search** (CCS) method described in the paper [Discovering Latent Knowledge in Language Models Without Supervision](https://arxiv.org/abs/2212.03827) by Burns et al. (2022).
-In CCS, we search for features in the hidden states of a language model which satisfy certain logical consistency requirements.
+Specifically, we're building on the **Contrastive Representation Clustering** (CRC) method described in the paper [Discovering Latent Knowledge in Language Models Without Supervision](https://arxiv.org/abs/2212.03827) by Burns et al. (2022).
+In CRC, we search for features in the hidden states of a language model which satisfy certain logical consistency requirements.
 It turns out that these features are often useful for question-answering and text classification tasks, even though the features are trained without labels.

 ### Quick **Start**